 Métis Economic Development Corporation Seeks Vice-President

-The Corporation formed in December 2019 with a 3-member Board of Directors owned by the MNA Region 5.
+The Corporation formed in December 2019 with a 3-member Board of Directors owned by the Lesser Slave Lake Métis District.
 Today, it has agreements with several competent and safe contractors that are available for industrial services and undertake environment-related projects in the Lesser Slave Lake and Wabasca Métis Territories located in northern Alberta.

 Call Walter Andreeff, Project Manager for the Corporation for further information at (780) 380-1468.